 What is it?

 Panic attacks are extreme forms of anxiety often accompanied by physical symptoms such as shortness of breath, racing heart, sweaty palms, and dizziness.
-These often occur when our psychological fight-flight response is activated in the absence of an actual external threat.
+These often occur when our psychological fight-or-flight response is activated in the absence of an actual external threat.
 Instead of preparing us for action, it is channeled into a heightened sense of anxiety.

 What can help?